tri2820/computernetwork/README.md

 ```

 ## Data collection
-PostHog is currently used for logging to enhance app performance, and the logs are shared with the community.
+PostHog is currently used for logging to improve the app, and the logs will be shared with the community.

 ## Known issues
 - In Brave browser, Brave Shield can sometimes block websocket connections.
 To ensure the app functions properly, you need to turn off Brave Shield.